Last updated on October 27th, 2023 at 14:38

 While it is not for me to discuss or debate the health benefits (discuss that with your doctor).
 This company, Kiva Confections, makes it easy for you to get your CBD if you are tired of those gummy bears or tincture drops with their chocolate covered beans with cannabis extract added to their recipe.

 Enjoy a mocha come cannabis crunch with each bite.

-These delights are made with Tanzanian coffee beans and make with a blend of both indica and sativa strains and covered in dark chocolate.
+These delights are made with Tanzanian coffee beans and made with a blend of both indica and sativa strains and covered in dark chocolate.

 How Much Caffeine In Chocolate Covered Espresso Beans?

 Getting straight to answer and not beating about the bush and answer you straight away.
 A 50 gram portion of Starbucks chocolate covered espresso beans is 400 mg.
 Which is a lot.
 It is the daily maximum!

 A jitter-inducing amount if taken with a coffee with a risk of heart palpitations, sleeplessness and caffeine toxicity.